hammingweight/gangplank/examples/README.md

 trying to scrape metrics from port 8561 but that the service ("mnist") is down but that's to be expected, for now.

 ## Gangplank Metrics
+Metrics stored in Prometheus have names that are (usually) in snake case and prefixed with a library name.
 Gangplank metrics are exposed with a `gangplank_` prefix:
  * `gangplank_train_` for training metrics
  * `gangplank_test_` for testing/evaluation metrics
  * `gangplank_predict_` for inference/prediction metrics.